Bioconductor/BBS/Doc/Troubleshoot-builds-HOWTO.md

 ### Interpreting log output

 There are several categories of common problems which will be discussed TBA.
-For now, contact Herve or Valerie and share your findings with them.
+For now, contact Hervé or Lori and share your findings with them.

 Possible problems: